ted4prez2028/facesheet360/README.md

 - **Authentication**: Secure login and authentication
 - **Role-Based Permissions**: Control access based on user roles
-- **Data Protection**: Secure storage of patient information
+- **Data Protection**: Secure storage of patient information Pandemic Trend Analytics - A powerful dashboard that visualizes disease patterns over time, showing distribution across demographics, severity levels, and geographic regions.
+It includes anomaly detection to highlight unusual increases in specific illnesses.

+Interactive Illness Heat Map - A geographic visualization that displays disease hotspots on a map, with color-coding for severity and interactive popups showing detailed information about each outbreak location.

+Disease Outbreak Alerts - Real-time notifications about critical health events in your area, with severity ratings, detailed information, and specific recommendations for healthcare providers.

+Regional Health Trends - Comparative analysis of disease patterns across different regions, with demographic breakdowns and year-over-year comparisons to identify emerging health concerns.

+Dashboard Integration - Added pandemic monitoring to the main dashboard with critical alerts and local trends to keep providers informed of important health events in their area.

+The system includes:

+Filtering by region, timeframe, and illness type Severity indicators and growth rate tracking Demographic analysis of affected populations Comparative analytics across regions and time periods Subscription options for real-time alerts
+Export functionality for reports
 ## Technical Stack

 - **Frontend**: React, TypeScript, Tailwind CSS, shadcn/ui